-Ondas Holdings Inc. (the "Company") was originally incorporated in Nevada on December 22, 2014 under the name of Zev Ventures Incorporated.
-On September 28, 2018, we closed the Acquisition, described below, changed our name to Ondas Holdings Inc., and Ondas Networks Inc., a Delaware corporation ("Ondas Networks"), became our sole focus and wholly owned subsidiary.
-The corporate headquarters for Ondas Holdings Inc. and operational headquarters for Ondas Networks Inc. is located in Sunnyvale, California.
-Unless otherwise stated or unless the context otherwise requires, the description of our business set forth below is provided on a combined basis, taking into account our subsidiary, Ondas Networks.
-Ondas Networks was originally incorporated in Delaware on February 16, 2006 under the name of Full Spectrum Inc. On August 10, 2018, the name was changed to Ondas Networks Inc.
+Ondas Holdings Inc. ("Ondas Holdings," the "Company," "we," or "our") was originally incorporated in Nevada on December 22, 2014 under the name of Zev Ventures Incorporated.
+On September 28, 2018, we closed an acquisition, described below, changed our name to Ondas Holdings Inc., and Ondas Networks Inc., a Delaware corporation ("Ondas Networks"), became our sole focus and wholly owned subsidiary.
+The corporate headquarters for Ondas Holdings is located in Nantucket, MA and offices and facilities for Ondas Networks is located in Sunnyvale, California.

-We have two wholly owned subsidiaries, Ondas Networks Inc., a Delaware corporation, which is our operating company, and FS Partners (Cayman) Limited, a Cayman Islands limited liability company.
-We have two majority owned subsidiaries, Full Spectrum Holding Limited, a Cayman Islands limited liability company, and Ondas Network Limited, a company registered to do business in China.
-Full Spectrum Holding Limited owns 100% of Ondas Network Limited.
-Both FS Partners (Cayman) Limited and Full Spectrum Holding Limited were formed for the purpose of beginning operations in China.
-As of December 31, 2019, we revised our business strategy and are in the process of dissolving our Cayman Islands and China-affiliated subsidiaries.
+We have two wholly owned subsidiaries: (i) Ondas Networks, our operating company, originally incorporated in Delaware on February 16, 2006 under the name Full Spectrum Inc., subsequently changed to Ondas Networks Inc. on August 10, 2018, and (ii) FS Partners (Cayman) Limited, a Cayman Islands limited liability company ("FS Partners").
+We have one majority owned subsidiary, Full Spectrum Holding Limited, a Cayman Islands limited liability company ("FS Holding"), which owned 100% of Ondas Network Limited, organized in Chengdu Province, China.
+FS Partners and Ondas Network Limited were both formed for the purpose of operating in China.
+As of December 31, 2019, we revised our business strategy, and discontinued all operations in China.
+On June 2, 2020, Ondas Network Limited was deregistered by the authority of the Chengdu High-Tech Zone, Market Supervision Administration.
+Both FS Partners and FS Holdings had no operations during 2020 and we are in the process of dissolving them and expect the process to be completed by the end of 2021.

-Ondas Networks' wireless networking products are applicable to a wide range of mission critical operations that require secure communications over large geographic areas.
-We provide wireless connectivity solutions enabling mission-critical Industrial Internet applications and services.
-We refer to these applications as the Mission-Critical Internet of Things (MC-IoT).
+Business Activity

+Ondas Networks provides wireless connectivity solutions enabling mission-critical Industrial Internet applications and services.
+We refer to these applications as the Mission-Critical Internet of Things ("MC-IoT").
+The Company's wireless networking products are applicable to a wide range of MC-IoT applications which are most often located at the very edge of large industrial networks.
+We design, develop, manufacture, sell and support FullMAX, our patented, Software Defined Radio ("SDR") platform for secure, licensed, private, wide-area broadband networks.
+Our customers install FullMAX systems in order to upgrade and expand their legacy wide-area network ("WAN") infrastructure.
+Our MC-IoT intellectual property has been adopted by the Institute of Electrical and Electronics Engineers ("IEEE"), the leading worldwide standards body in data networking protocols, and forms the core of the IEEE 802.16s standard.

-We design, develop, manufacture, sell and support FullMAX, our multi-patented, state-of-the-art, point-to-multipoint, Software Defined Radio (SDR) platform for secure, licensed, private, wide-area broadband networks.
-Our customers purchase FullMAX system solutions to deploy wide-area intelligent networks (WANs) for smart grids, smart pipes, smart fields and other mission critical network that need internet protocol connectivity.
-We sell our products and services globally through a direct sales force and value-added sales partners to critical infrastructure providers including electric and gas utilities, water and wastewater utilities, oil and gas producers and pipeline operators, and for other critical infrastructure applications in areas such as homeland security and defense, and transportation.
-In addition, our FullMAX platform will be deployed to provide command and control connectivity solutions for drones and unmanned aerial systems (UAS).
+We sell our products and services globally through a direct sales force and value-added sales partners to critical infrastructure providers including major rail operators, commercial and industrial drone operators, electric and gas utilities, water and wastewater utilities, oil and gas producers and pipeline operators, and for other critical infrastructure applications in areas such as homeland security and defense, and transportation.